HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 </contacts>
 ```

-In this case we can see that the URL is malformed and in the same real exploitation use case the target application returned "protocol = http host = null" meaning that the entity got properly resolved.
+In this case we can see that the URL is malformed and in the same real exploitation use case the target application returned “protocol = http host = null” meaning that the entity got properly resolved.

 ### Test 5: OOB Callback